sin5678/inav_cn_wiki/iNavFlight-Missions.md

 HR-12 is a comparable radio technology to 3DR with similar range and performance characteristics.
 Its configuration and usage with iNav is well documented https://quadmeup.com/diy-wireless-telemetry-link-for-uav/ and https://quadmeup.com/hc-12-433mhz-wireless-serial-communication-module-configuration/.
 The configuration documented would work equally well in ezgui and mwp.

+## Other solutions

+Other solutions include OpenLRS and Dragonlink.
+Contributions to the wiki solicited!

 # Telemetry Protocols

+Data is transferred between the GCS and the FC using a "Telemetry Protocol".
+Currently, iNav offers two protocols (MSP and LTM), both of which are supported by ezgui and mwp.
+In the future, a minimal implementation of MAVLink will be offered (mwp already supports this MAVLink subset).

 ## MSP - MultiWii Serial Protocol
 ## LTM - Light Telemetry
 ## MAVLink (integration pending.
 [PR#186](https://github.com/iNavFlight/inav/pull/186))